Government orders Wells Fargo to reinstate whistleblower

-The Labor Department's Occupational Safety and Health Administration (OSHA) announced on Monday that the bank must rehire the employee, as well as pay back wages, compensatory damages and attorneys' fees totaling $5.4 million.
+The Labor Department's Occupational Safety and Health Administration (OSHA) announced on Monday that the bank must rehire the employee, as well as pay back pay, compensatory damages and attorneys' fees totaling $5.4 million.

 The bank is planning to request a full hearing on the OSHA decision before the Labor Department's Office of Administrative Law Judges.
 Such a step will not halt the initial reinstatement order.

-“We take seriously the concerns of current and former team members.
-This decision is a preliminary order and to date there has been no hearing on the merits of this case.
-We disagree with the findings and will be requesting a full hearing of the matter,” said Vince Scanlon, a bank spokesman.
+"We are aware of OSHA's preliminary order and take seriously the concerns of current and former team members.
+To date there has been no hearing on the merits in this case, and we will be requesting a full hearing of the matter," said Vince Scanlon, a bank spokesman.

 According to OSHA, the manager had previously received positive job performance appraisals, but in 2010 he was told he had 90 days to find a new job at the bank after being dismissed as a manager.
 He was unable to do so and was terminated, and has not found work in banking since.